nstr/rc-inputs/README.md

 Property | Type | Description
 :---|:---|:---
 `className` | string | CSS classes of the Select.
+`dropdownClassName` | string | CSS classes for dropdown list of the Select.
 `activeClass` | string | CSS class for the active option `options` | array of string, or array of objects | In the case of using Objects, the tag requires a field `option` and in this case possible use to className and style.
 It is possible to to put the component in the field `option`.
 Example of the `option` like an Object `{option: <i className="some-class" />}` or `{option: "item 1", className: "some-class", style: {backgroundColor: "red"}}`.
 `listPlaceholder` | string or Object | This item will be shown if the list will be empty.